Castillo solid for 6, Stephenson homers as Reds edge Twins

 Castillo solid for 6, Stephenson homers as Reds edge TwinsNew

 CINCINNATI (AP) — Luis Castillo pitched six effective innings, Tyler Stephenson homered to give the Reds a cushion they ended up needing, and Cincinnati held on to beat the Minnesota Twins 6-5.
-Jonathan India had three hits and Joey Votto drove in two runs for the Reds, who came in trailing first-place Milwaukee by 7 1/2 games in the NL Central.
+Jonathan India had three hits and Joey Votto drove in two runs for the Reds as they try to catch Milwaukee in the NL Central.
 Castillo allowed Jorge Polanco’s first-inning solo homer but settled in nicely from there.
 Stephenson went deep in the seventh to give the Reds a 6-1 lead.
 Then the Twins rallied with four runs in the eighth before Michael Lorenzen came in for a five-out save.